Parliamentary.ai

 Overview

-This bill grants a statutory pardon to Alan Turing for his 1952 conviction under Section 11 of the Criminal Law Amendment Act 1885 (gross indecency between men).
-The pardon is specifically for the offences he was convicted of, and does not affect other aspects of the legal system.
+This bill grants a statutory pardon to Alan Turing for his 1952 conviction under section 11 of the Criminal Law Amendment Act 1885 (gross indecency between men).
+The pardon is specifically for the offences for which he was convicted, doesn't affect any other convictions or sentences, and doesn't impact the royal prerogative of mercy.

 Description